 Wondering how to sell your home in less than a week?
 From decluttering to staging to small home repairs, check out this list of proven methods on how to sell your home quickly.

-Therefore, we did a great deal of packing, updating, cleaning, and staging in order to sell our home quickly.
+Thank goodness that we had done a great deal of preparation ahead of time, in order to ensure that our home sold quickly.

 I had the goal of figuring out how to sell our house in 7 days.